FanruiC/LinuxSetup/workplan/README.md

 - [ ] Look at the stability of secondary modes, requires a stablisation algorithm.
 - [ ] Test on rough mesh for parameter analysis first then apply to fine mesh.
 - [ ] Investigate the influence of forced Womersley BCs on flows at bend.
 Especially when Re is high and probabally need a longer straight section.
+- [ ] Investigate the influence of using a Sponge at both inlet and outlet, checking for any difference occurs at bend.